Handprint Doily Fine Motor Craft

 This post contains affiliate links.
 Privacy and Disclosure

 Handprint crafts support hands-on fun and learning as kids explore and create.

 Kids can make handprints in many different ways with fun crafts and activities.
 Tracing hands, finger painting, and pressing hands in play dough, all provide excellent opportunities to engage fine motor and creative skills, while strengthening fingers and hands.

 Kids love making hand print crafts, especially for special occasions like Mother's Day or Valentine's Day.
-But making hand prints is an activity kids can do any day of the week, just for sensory and creative fun!
+But making hand prints is an activity kids can do any day of the week.

 Hand print doily craft

 What makes hand prints so much fun for kids to make?
 Is it the feel of the paint on their hands?
 Is it the excitement of seeing a part of themselves take shape on a canvas?
 Or is it the fun of sharing a special keepsake with a grownup?
 It's probably a combination of all of these.